 Chinzoo talked about his venture through the frozen Lake Baikal with a 2-wheel-drive sidecar Ural motorbike.
 Even listening to this story was frightening.

 There was a lot of information exchange and just a really nice atmosphere all around.
 Meeting all these people who travel for month or years was very inspiring!

-After the weekend, the guys at River Point had a plan to take the buggies and a couple of motorbikes to the Genghis Khan statue off-road, so that Marc could take some photos of the 1-day adventure to be used as promotional images for the buggy and motorbike rental business at River Point.
+After the weekend, the guys at River Point had a plan to take the buggies and a couple of motorbikes to the Genghis Khan statue off-road, so that Marc could take some photos of the 1-day adventure to be used as promotional images for the UTV and motorbike rental business at River Point.

 We tagged along and not a single part of the day turned out as planned.
 I was riding a 650 Transalp while Evelin took one of the buggies with Marc.

-The complications started when Rene got stuck in the river with his buggy.
+The complications started when Rene got stuck in the river with his utility terrain vehicle.
 Due to the recent rainy weather all around Mongolia, the water levels in rivers and lakes were much higher than usual, so Rene underestimated the river a little and got stuck very near to the other side.

 With no spare parts with us, we had to leave the bike at a nearby yurt so that we could continue riding to the statue.
 Natalia was riding with me and with so little experience riding a 650, I was a bit worried about taking a passenger.

 The shock absorber just jumped out of its place for no apparent reason.
 It took us about half an hour to put it back together and we were on our way again, joking that perhaps there would only be one vehicle by the end of the day that would make it back to River Point.

-We may have jinxed it because on our way back to the camp, Rene got stopped by police, and since they found some made up issue with his driving license, they confiscated the buggy he was driving right away.
+We may have jinxed it because on our way back to the camp, Rene got stopped by police, and since they found some made up issue with his driving license, they confiscated the utility terrain vehicle he was driving right away.
 It was shocking.